DuckDuckGo hit a milestone in January 2021 when it reached 100 million searches per day for the first time.

 1. Attract Quality Links

 Don’t roll your eyes at this tip.
-It is directly from DuckDuckGo:
+It’s directly from DuckDuckGo.

-Search Engine Journal has a great resource for link building that you can reference for this particular DuckDuckGo tip: Illustrated Guide to Link Building.
+Search Engine Journal has a great resource for link building that you can reference for this particular DuckDuckGo tip: Link Building for SEO: A Complete Guide.

 2. Know What the Searcher Might Query